Jasper-Hilven/Grt-language/README.md

 # grt

-A language exercise

-## Usage

-Training clojure by building a lexer and parser
+A program language of which the properties are not yet totally defined.

 ## License